ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-84. In the context of Hyperparameter optimization, explain the difference between grid search and random search.
+Q. In the context of Hyperparameter optimization, explain the difference between grid search and random search.

 <details><summary><b>Answer</b></summary>